15 Best Small Towns in California (+ Things to Do There)

 Nature lovers will enjoy visiting Montaña de Oro State Park for its hiking opportunities along the rugged coastal canyon, El Moro Elfin Forest for admiring stunted California live oaks, and Morro Bay National Estuary for exploring its rich habitat.

-Enjoy the outdoors at Morro Bay State Park while hiking, birdwatching, mountain biking, or canoeing and dig deep into the city’s unique culture in Morro Bay Maritime Museum.
+Enjoy the outdoors at Morro Bay State Park while hiking, birdwatching, mountain biking, or canoeing, and dig deep into the city’s unique culture at Morro Bay Maritime Museum.

 Known for its enchanting old-world ambiance, Carmel-by-the-Sea is a scenic destination where you will certainly get away from the real world!